Sarangsh/Sales-Insights-Analysis/README.md

 - The company can also see that Revenue has dropped by month vs Last year with the profit margin % decreasing as well.
 - The total profit margin as of 2020 is 2.1M Rs

+## Recommendations
+- Employ promotion and discounts to customers who bring the most revenue to the company so they buy more products from **Atliq**.
+- With Mumbai's profit contribution being the highest, look at what strategies are being used in Mumbai and translate it into other cities to imrove profit.
+- Bhubhaneshwar should be injected with more business as it's already churning profit with minimal investment in product quantities.
+With more discounts would lead to purchase of product quantities, leading to maximizing the ROI the city provides.
+- Promotion Strategies should be directed at **Electricalsbea Stores** to encourage the store to keep buying products from **Atliq**.
+- Plan a exit strategy for customers who are brining in the lowerst revenue for the organization.
+- Work on product quality, promotions and advertising to improve sales and profit in the **North** and **Central** regions.